Overview and Policy

 Although government regulations specify that student eligibility for federal funds be based on the previous tax year information, we base eligibility for institutional funds on a more accurate “projected year” analysis based on your income in the current year.
 To determine eligibility for sets of funds, we perform two different file reviews on each student: one that conforms with federal guidelines which we use to determine eligibility for federal loans, and another which allows us to use a broader analysis and incorporate our own institutional policies to determine eligibility for our institutional grant and loan assistance.

 The Law School’s projected-year analysis uses the twelve-month period running from the summer immediately preceding the academic year for which the student is seeking assistance through the end of the 9-month academic year.
-In this way we can base the calculation of your student contribution from income primarily on the income related to your summer.
+In this way we can base the calculation of your student resources from income primarily on the income related to your summer.
 That is, all compensation, direct or indirect, of the sort that is included on a W-2, etc.

 Summer work requirement for returning and transfer students